• Skip to primary navigation

 Ingredients on the countertop.

-• Ground turkey - Can be substituted with other ground meat if desired, like ground chicken, ground beef, or ground pork.
+• Ground turkey - Can be substituted with other ground meat, like ground chicken, ground beef, or ground pork.
 Keep in mind that higher fat meats will release more grease and shrink slightly as they bake in the oven.

 • Shredded vegetables - Zucchini and carrot add moisture and structure to your meatballs.
 I recommend finely shredding your zucchini and carrot (using the small side of a box grater) for best results.